18 U.S.C. §656

 - What is the difference between “misapplication” and “embezzlement”?

 Whereas misapplication is the unlawful appropriation (handling, possession, etc) of money without the requirement that the defendant firstly have had lawful possession of this money, embezzlement requires that the defendant have lawful possession of funds before misappropriating the funds.
 So, it is easier to charge misapplication because the government’s only burden is to prove that funds were spent under false pretenses.
 There is no requirement to prove legal entrustment of funds as is the case with embezzlement.

 If you have recently been arrested for Embezzlement or related offense, please don’t hesitate to call our Los Angeles Criminal Defense Lawyer for a free, no-obligation consultation with Seppi Esfandi.
-During your call, Esfandi will hear the details of the case and advice you on the best approach to defend yourself.
+During your call, Esfandi will hear the details of the case and advise you on the best approach to defend yourself.
 If you wish, a consultation in our office can be promptly scheduled.

 Call Us for a FREE Case Review: 310-274-6529

 We cannot stress enough that you read, understand and follow these 10 basic rules if you are criminally charged or under investigation:

 - Do not discuss your case with anyone

 - Everything you tell your lawyer is confidential

 - Tell police you need to contact your attorney

 - Never consent to any search by the police